LucasWinkler/TurboGames/README.md

 # About

-A team project for the PROG3050 Microsoft Enterprise course at Conestoga College.
+This is a team project for a class in college.
-This project is a virtual game store created in ASP.NET Core 2.1.
+We were put into groups for this class and we were supposed to design and create a virtual game store using ASP.NET.
-It uses Razor Pages, MS SQL Server and a code-first design.
+It uses ASP.NET Core 2.1, Razor Pages, MS SQL Server and a code-first design.

 <table>
   <thead>